IBM/OpenJCEPlus/README.md

 1. There are two ways to configure and make use of the OpenJCEPlus and OpenJCEPlus providers:

     - Approach 1: Modify your `java.security` file located in the `$JAVA_HOME/conf/security` directory by adding one, or both, of the following providers.
 The value `XX` below represents your desired preference order.
+Setting `XX` to 1 would install the provider as the top priority.
 Be sure to restart your application for the setting to take effect.

         ```console
         security.provider.XX=com.ibm.crypto.plus.provider.OpenJCEPlus